✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Inline-edit scores

 Update overall scores or per-criterion values directly in the row.
-Useful for refresh passes after retesting a product.
+Useful for refresh passes after retesting a product without opening each individual review.

 Joined template view

 Each review references a template.
-SleekView joins them so you see the template name, type, and embed location alongside the review.
+SleekView joins them so you see the template name, type, and embed location alongside the review in one row.

 Audience